siyangsun/courtyard/content/AI is a collage.md

 tags: []
 ---

-A [generative adversarial network](https://en.wikipedia.org/wiki/Generative_adversarial_network) is a type of machine learning framework often used for creating images.
+A [generative adversarial network](https://en.wikipedia.org/wiki/Generative_adversarial_network) is a type of machine learning framework involving two competing neural networks.
+GANs were often used for creating images before the widespread usage of diffusion models.
+These thoughts were gathered from reading various posts by [Vi Hart](https://vihart.weebly.com/) in 2019.
 ## Thinking of GANs as a collage
 [Dada, Instagram, and the Future of AI/](https://theartofresearch.org/we-are-collage-dada-instagram-and-the-future-of-ai/)
 - collages are Dada 1.0